Punjab Legislative Assembly: History

 In the British Raj, an Executive Council was formed under The Indian Councils Act, 1861.
 It was only under the Government of India Act 1919 that a Legislative Council was set up in Punjab.
 Later, under the Government of India Act 1935, the Punjab Legislative Assembly was constituted with a membership of 175.
 It was summoned for the first time on 1 April 1937.
-In 1947, Punjab Province was partitioned into West Punjab and East Punjab and the East Punjab Legislative Assembly was formed, the forerunner of the current assembly consisting of 79 members.
+In 1947, Punjab Province was partitioned into West Punjab and East Punjab and the 79-member East Punjab Legislative Assembly was formed, the forerunner of the current assembly.

 After the independence of India, on 15 July 1948, eight princely states of East Punjab grouped together to form a single state, Patiala and East Punjab States Union.
 The Punjab State Legislature was a bicameral house in April 1952, comprising the Vidhan Sabha (lower house) and Vidhan Parishad (upper house).
 In 1956 that state was largely merged into Punjab, the strength of the Vidhan Parishad of the new State of Punjab was enhanced from 40 seats to 46 seats and in 1957, it was increased to 51.
 Punjab was trifurcated in 1966 to form Haryana, Himachal Pradesh, and Punjab.
-The Vidhan Parishad was reduced to 40 seats and the Vidhan Sabha was grown by 50 seats to 104 seats.
+The Vidhan Parishad was reduced to 40 seats and the Vidhan Sabha grew by 50 seats to 104 seats.
 On 1 January 1970, the Vidhan Parishad was abolished leaving the state with a unicameral legislature.